chanakavp/Ventechy/pages/product1/AboutForwardLineMaintenanceMobility.md

 basic data and requirements (BDRs) for aviation maintenance workflows via pages in **Aviation Maintenance/Basic Data** or choose to load data via data loading and migration processes.

 Similarly in the case of aircraft configuration, an administrator can load aircraft configuration data via data loading and migration processes.
-Refer to the IFS Cloud Technical Documentation on Mobile Maintenance for Aviation for information on how to migrate maintenance data and load aircraft configuration.
+Refer to the Ventechy Cloud Technical Documentation on Mobile Maintenance for Aviation for information on how to migrate maintenance data and load aircraft configuration.

 Line planners can upload work packages and their contents using the Mobile Maintenance Work Package Loader.
 If Mobile Maintenance for Aviation is not integrated with a flight following system, line supervisors can create and update flights, as needed.

 Information is then ready to be utilized by mobile aviation maintenance teams to perform maintenance activities.